Moa-class patrol boat: Vessels of the class

 The lead vessel, Kahu, was initially named HMNZS Manawanui from 28 May 1979 to 17 May 1988.
 She was modified so she would function as a diving tender.
-After the commissioning of the dedicated Diving Support Tender HMNZS Manawanui (A09) she remained in service (as the Kahu) attached to the Royal New Zealand Naval College as the basic seamanship and navigation training vessel.
+After the commissioning of the dedicated Diving Support Tender HMNZS Manawanui (A09) she remained in service (as the Kahu) attached to the Royal New Zealand Naval College, now the New Zealand Defence College, as the basic seamanship and navigation training vessel.

 The next two vessels, Tarapunga and Takapu, were modified with their superstructure accommodation increased so they could function as inshore survey vessels.
 These were both decommissioned in the year 2000.